Battle of Bellevue

 The Battle of Bellevue on 7 October 1870 was fought during the Franco-Prussian War and ended in a Prussian victory.

 The French forces under Marshal François Achille Bazaine attempted to break through the lines of the Prussians investing Metz.
-They were unsuccessful and were driven back into the city with a loss of 1,257 soldiers and 64 officers.
-The Prussians lost 1,703 soldiers and 75 officers.
+They were unsuccessful and were driven back into the city with a loss of 1,300 men, including 71 officers.
+The Prussians lost 1,800 men, including 79 officers.